Runa Khan: Founding Friendship (2002–2003)

-In 2007, Friendship participated in disaster response following Cyclone Sidr, opened women-only adult literacy centres, and established Friendship Netherlands.
-The second hospital ship, Emirates Friendship Hospital, supported by the Emirates Foundation joined the fleet in 2008, and the first international exhibition on the boats of Bengal was held in Paris.
-In 2008, Khan won the IDB Prize for Women’s Contribution to Development.
+The organisation's disaster response and healthcare work deepened following Cyclone Sidr in 2007, prompting Friendship to open women-only adult literacy centres and establish Friendship Netherlands.
+A second hospital ship, the Emirates Friendship Hospital, joined the fleet in 2008 with support from the Emirates Foundation, and Friendship hosted its first international exhibition on Bengal boats in Paris.
+Khan was awarded the Islamic Development Bank's award for women's contribution to development that same year.

+Diversification (2009–2016)
-In 2009, Friendship introduced solar home systems to the Chars and responded to Cyclone Aila.
-In 2010, vocational training centres for weaving and tailoring were launched.

-In 2011, Friendship developed an mHealth app to support FCMs, saw its first primary school cohort graduate, facilitated debt relief for fishermen in the southern coastal belt, commencement of cervical cancer screenings in communities, and opened the Friendship Centre training facility, which later won the Aga Khan Award for Architecture.
-Runa Khan was awarded as a Social Entrepreneur by the Schwab Foundation in 2012 at the “Meeting of New Champions” in Tianjin.
+Friendship continued to diversify its integrated services: solar home systems reached the chars in 2009 alongside responses to Cyclone Aila, and vocational training centres for weaving and tailoring opened in 2010.
+In 2011, the organisation introduced an mHealth application to support community health workers, graduated its first primary school cohort, facilitated debt relief for fishermen along the southern coastal belt, began cervical cancer screening in remote communities, and opened the Friendship Centre training facility in Gaibandha—an innovative earth-integrated building that later won the Aga Khan Award for Architecture.
+Khan was named a Schwab Foundation Social Entrepreneur in 2012 the same year a third hospital ship, the Rongdhonu Friendship Hospital, began operations and Friendship launched its Good Governance Programme.

-The third hospital ship, Rongdhonu Friendship Hospital, began operations in 2012, and the Good Governance Program was launched.
-In 2013, water treatment plants were installed in the southern coastal belt of Bangladesh to address salinity and static clinics were established.

-By 2014, Friendship had introduced legal information booths and paralegal services.
-In 2015, Char Theatres—community performances addressing social issues—were launched, along with community-initiated disaster risk reduction activities and junior secondary schools.
-That year also saw the founding of Friendship France.
-In 2016, she was awarded the Green Award by Positive Planet.
+Solar-powered water treatment plants addressing salinity were installed along the southern coast in 2013, alongside static clinics.
+By 2014, Friendship had introduced legal-information booths and paralegal services.
+Char Theatres—community performances addressing social issues—launched in 2015 alongside community-led disaster risk reduction activities and junior secondary schools, the same year Friendship France was established.
+Khan received the Green Award from Positive Planet in 2016.